NikVetr/crossword/README.md

 - **Multiple Language Support**: Generate crosswords in different languages, starting with English and Russian examples.

-- **Pleasing and Varied Output**: Generate blank crosswords, filled in crosswords, and shapes to feed into generative image preprocessors, alongside text-based ordered lists of clues, or export the crossword array and data for your own graphing usage.
+- **Pleasing and Varied Output**: Generate blank crosswords, filled in crosswords, and shapes to feed into generative image preprocessors, alongside text-based ordered lists of clues.
+Alternatively, export the crossword array and data for your own graphing in separate software.
 I also made the default drawn crossword to have a little drop-shadow effect that I thought looked nice.

 ## Getting Started